Multirate Timestepping for the Incompressible Navier-Stokes Equations in Overlapping Grids: Methodology for Multirate Timestepping

 Using this approach for obtaining interdomain boundary data, we now summarize the multirate timestepping scheme for $\tsr=2$.
 Recall our notation for singlerate timestepping, $\bphi^{s,n,q}$ denotes the solution $\bphi$ in $\Omega^s$ at the $q$th Schwarz iteration at time $t^n$.

-\begin{enumerate}[leftmargin=*] \item For the predictor step ($q=0$), assuming that the solution is known up to time $t^{n-1}$, compute the tentative velocity field $\bust$ using (\ref{eq:vstarsol}), and solve the linear Stokes problem in each subdomain: \\ \begin{itemize}[leftmargin=0em] \item Unsteady Stokes solve for the first sub-timestep in $\Omega^f$:
+\begin{enumerate}[leftmargin=*] \item For the predictor step ($q=0$), assuming that the solution is known up to time $t^{n-1}$, interpolate the interdomain boundary data (global process) followed by locally computing the tentative velocity field $\bust$ (\ref{eq:vstarsol}) and solving the linear Stokes problem in each subdomain: \\ \begin{itemize}[leftmargin=0em] \item Interpolate the interdomain boundary data required for each sub-timestep of $\Omega^f$ and the only timestep of $\Omega^c$:

+Here, equations \eqref{eq:eta2bcintf1} and \eqref{eq:eta2bcintf2} refer to the interdomain boundary data required for the first and second sub-timestep, respectively, of $\Omega^f$, and \eqref{eq:eta2bcintc1} refers to the interdomain boundary data required for the only timestep of $\Omega^c$.
+In \eqref{eq:eta2bcintf1}-\eqref{eq:eta2bcintc1}, $\gamma_{ij}$ refers to the coefficients used to extrapolate the interdomain boundary data at the $i$th sub-timestep, which are computed based on the time-levels (e.g., $t^{n-1}$, $t^{n-\frac{3}{2}}$, etc.) and the order of extrapolation $m$ such that the desired temporal accuracy is maintained, using the routines described in \cite{fornberg1998practical}. \item Unsteady Stokes solve for the first sub-timestep in $\Omega^f$:

 \item Unsteady Stokes solve for the second sub-timestep in $\Omega^f$:

 \item Unsteady Stokes solve for the only timestep in $\Omega^c$:

 \end{itemize}